 The plan for rotations will be developed in collaboration with the resident at the beginning of the residency.
-The plan will reflect the resident's interests, priorities and training needs, as well as supervisor availability.
+The plan will reflect the resident's interests, priorities and training needs, as well as supervisor and rotation availability.
 There is some flexibility in rotations.
 Every effort will be made to ensure the resident's training goals and interests are met, while also facilitating the achievement of core competencies and an appropriate breadth of experience to prepare the resident for registration.
 While Waypoint will endeavour to provide preferred rotations, this can't be guaranteed (for example, due to supervisor availability or unexpected program changes).

-Major rotations are available in Ontario Structured Psychotherapy Program (OSP), Sans Souci Program for Transition and Recovery and Health Quality Ontario CBTp (HQO CBTp).
-Major rotations are 3-4 days/ week for 6 months.
+Major rotations are available in Ontario Structured Psychotherapy Program (OSP), Sans Souci Program for Transition and Recovery and Georgianwood Program.
+Major rotations are generally 3-4 days/ week for 6 months.
+One major rotation needs to be with OSP (outpatient) and a second with EITHER Sans Souci or Georgianwood (both inpatient programs).

-Minor rotations may be available in Sans Souci Program for Transition and Recovery, Outpatient Assessment and Treatment Service (OATS) and HQO CBTp.
+Minor rotations may be available in Sans Souci Program for Transition and Recovery, Georgianwood Program, Outpatient Assessment and Treatment Service (OATS) and Health Quality Ontario Cognitive Behaviour Therapy for Psychosis (HQO CBTp).
+With appropriate didactic and practicum experience, a minor rotation in assessment with the forensic population is also available.
 Minor rotations are generally 1 day week/ 12 months.